 10. Airpura P600

-Last one in the list is the Airpura P600.
+The last one on the list is the Airpura P600.
 With high-quality air filters and a high fan power; expect the P600 to be capable of wiping out viruses and bacteria present in the room where it is installed at.

 While it provides excellent power and cleaning performance, it has a couple of limitations.
 For a high-end air purifier, it is expected that it has a hefty price tag.
 The other flaw is that it doesn’t have any Smart Features so that means, every operation has to be done manually.
 If you think the air around you is heavily infested with a slew of unwelcome microbial entities then the Airpura P600 could be what you are looking for.